Infibulation

-Infibulation is the ritual removal of the external female genitalia and the suturing of the vulva, a practice found mainly in northeastern Africa, particularly in Djibouti, Eritrea, Ethiopia, Somalia, and Sudan.
+Infibulation is the ritual removal of the vulva and its suturing, a practice found mainly in northeastern Africa, particularly in Djibouti, Eritrea, Ethiopia, Kenya, Somalia, and Sudan.
 The World Health Organization refers to the procedure as Type III female genital mutilation.

-Infibulation can also refer to placing a clasp through the foreskin in men.
+The term can also refer to the entirely different practice of placing a clasp through the foreskin in men; for more information see the article Fibula (penile).

 Female

 The World Health Organization refers to female infibulation as Type III female genital mutilation.
-Often called "pharaonic circumcision" (or farooni) in countries where it is practiced, it refers to the removal of the inner and outer labia and the suturing of the vulva.
+Often called "pharaonic circumcision" (or farooni) in countries where it is practiced.
+It refers to the removal of the inner and outer labia and the suturing of the vulva.
 It is usually accompanied by the removal of the clitoral glans.
 The practice is concentrated in Djibouti, Eritrea, Ethiopia, Somalia, and Sudan.
 During a 2014 survey in Sudan, over 80 percent of those who had experienced any form of FGM had been sewn closed.

 The procedure leaves a wall of skin and flesh across the vagina and the rest of the pubic area.
 By inserting a twig or similar object before the wound heals, a small hole is created for the passage of urine and menstrual blood.
 The legs are bound together for two to four weeks to allow healing.